 Canada Caregiver Amount

-You may claim $2,150 if your child has an impairment that is prolonged and indefinite and the child must be dependent on you for assistance in attending to personal needs and care when compared to children of the same age.
+You may claim $2,295 for children under the age of 18 they have an impairment that is prolonged and indefinite and the child must be dependent on you for assistance in attending to personal needs and care when compared to children of the same age.
 A letter from your family doctor is required unless you have a T2201 on file.